sa7818/GDD/ReadME.md

-The goal of this project is to calculate GDD for three cities in Canada(St John's,Calgary,Toronto) The workflow for the project is as follow:
+The goal of this project is to calculate GDD for three cities in Canada (St John's, Calgary, Toronto) The workflow for the project is as follow:

     Automation for downloading tempreture data